helix-collective/local-setup/Readme.md

 ## TL;DR

 To set this up for a new project;
-- code the tools directory into your project
+- Add code the tools directory into your project
-- run `source tools/local-setup.sh`
+- Run `source tools/local-setup.sh`
-- add `/.local/` to your `.gitignore`
+- Add `/.local/` to your `.gitignore`

 ## Making Changes